ValentinH/bundlelove/README.md

 ### scripts

-- `start` starts the api on the 3001 port.
+- `start` starts the api on the 3001 port using serverless (you need to run `serverless login` first)
+- `dev` starts the api on the 3001 port without serverless (thus without the cache database)
 - `test` runs the unit tests.
 - `deploy:dev` deploys the api and the database to the dev environment on AWS
 - `deploy:prod` deploys the api and the database to the production environment on AWS